MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/sales-order-template-mapping-direct-two-ways.md

 You don't have to create orders in Sales.
 You can create new sales orders in Finance and Operations instead.
 After a sales order has a status of **Confirmed**, it's synchronized to Sales as described in the previous paragraph.

-In Finance and operations, filters in the template help guarantee that only the relevant sales orders are included in the synchronization:
+In Finance and Operations, filters in the template help guarantee that only the relevant sales orders are included in the synchronization:

 - On the sales order, both the ordering customer and the invoicing customer have to originate from Sales to be included in the synchronization.
 In Finance and Operations, the **OrderingCustomerIsExternallyMaintained** and **InvoiceCustomerIsExternallyMaintained** fields are used to filter sales orders from the data entities.
 - The sales order in Finance and Operations must be confirmed.
 Only confirmed sales orders or sales orders that have a higher processing status, such as **Shipped** or **Invoiced**, are synchronized to Sales.